artalar/reatom/packages/jsx/README.md

 )
 ```

-When there is a need to work with SVG as a string, you can use one of the following options.
+If you need to use SVG as a string, you can choose from these options:

 Option 1: